-Disposition of 9 Scat Site units (AMP WI002000010) approved March 4, 2010;
+Disposition of 9 Scat Site units (AMP WI002000010) approved March 4, 2010.

-HACM will submit demolition and disposition applications to support its redevelopment activities.
+HACM will submit demolition and disposition applications to support its redevelopment activities including the disposition of vacant land in the Hillside Terrace development (AMP WI002000001).

 (c) Conversion of Public Housing